Mher2003/docs-cobalt/README.md

 Upload files, get links and QR codes to make the documents easy to share.

-Requires nginx and mongodb to be running.
+Requires a webserver and mongodb to be running.
 A domain is optional.